MSU-NatSci/DomainAccessibilityAudit/README.md

   for instance `^/section1` would only match paths starting with `/section1` (the paths the expression is checked against start with a slash, but do not include the protocol or domain parts of the URL).
+- How can I precisely control which ports are exposed by the application?
+  Edit the `ports` section in `docker-compose.yml`.
+Development mode needs 2 ports (one for the static web files and one for the API), but production mode only needs 1.

 ## Current issues
 - Sometimes the audit will start failing after a while.
 It will try to restart WebDriver automatically to continue.
 A large number of scan errors will be reported if the audit keeps failing.